 - How to Plan the Perfect Garden This Year in 10 Easy Steps

 - Raised Beds, In-Ground Plots, or Containers: Which Garden Layout to Choose

 - A Complete Guide to Vegetable Container Gardening for Beginners

-5. How to Test and Fix Your Soil
+5. Testing and Fixing Your Soil

 Your soil is a major key player in your garden producing a nice harvest.
 You will need to test your soil to see if it needs any work done to it prior to planting.

 A great way to test your soil is by soaking the dirt where you’ve decided to put your garden.
 Then allow it to sit for a day.

 The next day, come back and take a hand full of dirt.
 You’ll want to compress it in your hand as hard as you can.

 Then you will want to gently poke it.
 If the dirt crumbles instantly, then you know that it has too much sand in it, and you’ll need to add manure or compost to it to enrich it.